MaxCodeXTC/BP-exercise/readme.md

 ```

 ## TODO
-We would like you to build a system in which you can keep track of the properties that you’re interested in buying or renting.
-This is essentially a bookmarking tool.
-Please consider the mockup provided [here](https://bp-assessment.s3.amazonaws.com/ui-engineer-design-mockup.png)

-As part of this challenge you will be expected to interface with a RESTFUL, JSON API which largely follows the JSON API spec (https://jsonapi.org).
-API documentation can be found here: http://clientside-api.herokuapp.com/apipie

-Your email will have included an API key that you will need to pass during all requests as a header.
-This is documented for each endpoint.

 Requirements:

 User should be able to add new listings
 User should be able to remove existing listings
 User should be able to edit an existing listing
 Form fields must respect server-side validation

-There are intentional grey areas left open for interpretation.